9447-team-4/Soteria/infrastructure/droneCI/README.md

 	- Get the UI frome ${ngrok_drone_url}

--> On the welcome page click continue
+-> On the welcome page click continue.

 -> On the next page, enter the gitea_admin username and its password.

 -> After the authorization, Drone will show the register page.
 From the url above, remove the register endpoint.

 -> Hit Enter and it should take you to the Home page which will show any repos if you have in your gitea instance.
   - You can click the sync button if you add a repo afterwards.
 -> Click the repo link and then "Activate Repository".